MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-teams-governance.md

 |Archive and restore |Archive a team when it’s no longer active but you want to keep it around for reference or to reactivate in the future. |No |TBD |

 > [!Note]
 > Group expiration is an Azure AD Premium feature.
-For this feature to be available, your tenant will have to have a subscription to Azure AD Premium and licenses for the administrator who configures the settings and the members of the affected groups.
+For this feature to be available, your tenant must have a subscription to Azure AD Premium and licenses for the administrator who configures the settings and the members of the affected groups.

 #### Additional information